 For the SME that can’t afford a Salesperson

 Let’s take a look away from the big corporates with large sales teams and get down to the smaller SME’s.
-The businesses where maybe the owner is the salesperson as well as the marketing person.
-These businesses are often the ones that struggle for time to do it all and here is where a lead bot excels.
+The businesses where the owner may be the salesperson and the marketing person.
+These businesses often struggle for time to do it all and here is where a lead bot excels.

 Picture this, you’re a small company, you need a salesperson but can’t quite afford one so it’s you.
 You need a marketing person but you can’t quite afford one so it’s you.
 Your choice is to do both but not fantastically well or you can add a lead bot and become great at marketing (it’s quite easy you know).